 - Gather the required supporting documentation.

 - Submit your supporting documentation for receipt within 21 days of applying online by uploading it into your MY ARDMS account.
-Review of your application can take up to five business days from receipt of documentation in the office.
+Review of your application can take up to ten business days from receipt of documentation in the office.

 For more details, please visit Get Certified to select the specialty examination you wish to apply under.
 Once we have reviewed your information, we will email you with either an Examination Confirmation Letter (ECL) or a request for additional documentation.
 When you receive the ECL, you may contact Pearson VUE to schedule an examination appointment during your eligibility period.
 The eligibility period will be available on your ECL.
 If you are found ineligible to take the examination, your application will be partially refunded (less the $100 USD processing fee per examination) and documentation originals will be mailed back to you.